Top-notch video tutorials for Swift developers

 Just finished @NSScreencast series on Modern CollectionViews.
 Strongly recommended.
 Programmatic UI, nicely structured code, easily approachable explanation style. 👌

-There is 1 episode with tag 'keychain' Clear search
+There are 4 episodes with tag 'keychain' Clear search

 The Keychain is the best place to store sensitive data such as API keys, auth tokens, and login credentials.
 On device the data is stored encrypted.
 Once unlocked, you can retrieve the values you saved, keeping the sensitive data secured by the user's passcode, Face ID, or Touch ID.
 Using the keychain is not very straightforward, however.
 It has a low-level C-adapted API and is a little cumbersome to work with.
 In this episode we will look at how to add, query, and remove items from the keychain, then look at a popular open-source library for making storing values in the keychain much easier to implement.